kavia-common/recipe-explorer-130854-130864/kavia-docs/architecture.md

-# Recipe Explorer — Architecture
+# Recipe Pro — Architecture

 ## Purpose and Scope
 Recipe Explorer is a lightweight React web application that allows users to browse, search, filter, and view recipes.
 The scope of this document is the frontend container located at recipe-explorer-130854-130864/frontend_react.
 It describes goals, high-level design, React architecture, data flow, configuration, error handling, deployment considerations, and outlines future enhancements.